Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Introduction

-Free-space point-to-point LOS MIMO channels were traditionally viewed to have rank $1$ \cite[Sec.~7.2.3]{Tse2005a} since only a single planar wave can be transferred from the transmit antenna array to the receive array.
+However, sixth-generation (6G) mobile systems operating at mmWave and sub-terahertz frequencies will feature line-of-sight (LOS) dominant channel conditions \cite{Rappaport2019}.
+Free-space point-to-point LOS MIMO channels were traditionally viewed to have rank $1$ \cite[Sec.~7.2.3]{Tse2005a} since only a single planar wave can be transferred from the transmitter's antenna array to the receiver's array.
 However, a higher rank can be achieved by capitalizing on the radiative near-field region of the electromagnetic field, as discussed in \cite{Lu2023}.
 This is attributed to the spherical wavefront within the radiative near-field region, which can be utilized to enhance the LOS MIMO rank, as discussed in \cite{Decarli2021a}.
-The demarcation line between the near-field and far-field regions is based on the Fraunhofer distance, given by $d_{\mathrm{FA}} = \frac{2D^2}{\lambda}$ ( e.g., \cite{Ramezani2023b}) where $D$ is the aperture length and $\lambda$ the wavelength.
-This becomes particularly relevant with the utilization of the high frequencies envision in 6G, as it significantly extends the Fraunhofer distance, owing to its inverse proportionality to the wavelength.
+The demarcation line between the near-field and far-field regions is based on the Fraunhofer distance, given by $d_{\mathrm{FA}} = \frac{2D^2}{\lambda}$ (e.g., \cite{Ramezani2023b}) where $D$ is the aperture length and $\lambda$ the wavelength.
+This becomes particularly relevant with the utilization of the high frequencies envisioned in 6G, as it significantly extends the Fraunhofer distance, owing to its inverse proportionality to the wavelength.
 For example, the Fraunhofer distance for a large array operating at $f=3\,$GHz with size $\sqrt 2 \times \sqrt 2$\,m and aperture length $D = 2\,$m is $d_{\mathrm{FA}} = 80\,$m.
 If the same array operates at $f = 30\,$GHz, the Fraunhofer array distance increases to $d_{\mathrm{FA}} = 800\,$m.
 If new deployment practices enable even larger arrays, then the Fraunhofer distance can extend to several kilometers.
 Consequently, a significant number of potential users served by the base station would fall within the near-field region, where the spherical wavefront is prominent.